QuantEcon/lecture-python.myst/lectures/exchangeable.md

 expected_ratio(F_a=3, F_b=1.2)
 ```

-The above graph says that $\pi_t$ is inert and would remain at its initial value.
+The above graph says that $\pi_t$ is inert and  remains at its initial value.

 Finally, let's look at a case in which  $f$ and $g$ are neither very
 different nor identical, in particular one in which  $F_a=2, F_b=1$ and